 In the second example, you see that there is a curved wall on the rear of the home.
 Eliminating rounded or angled walls will help reduce construction costs on your home as well.

-If your kitchen and master bathroom are your two most important areas in your home, allocate your budget accordingly.
-Spend more of your budget making your primary focus areas all that you've dreamed of, while finding opportunities for savings by being thrifty in the less public areas of your home.
+If your kitchen and master bathroom are the two most important areas in your home, allocate your budget accordingly.
+Put more construction budget into making these high-priority areas all that you've dreamed of, and find opportunities to save by being thrifty in the less public areas of your home.

-One easy area to save is in any secondary spaces - such as a finished basement or upstairs bedrooms.
-Instead of putting hardwood flooring in these areas, you can find significant savings by choosing carpet..
+An easy area to save is on any secondary spaces - such as a finished basement or upstairs bedrooms.
+Instead of putting hardwood flooring in these areas, you can find significant savings by choosing carpet.
 Installing hardwood floors can cost between $8 and $12 per square foot, compared to $3 to $5 per square foot for carpet.

 Secondary lower-traffic areas in the home can still be well appointed with slightly more basic finishes.